 Yes, another liquid sweetener like date syrup, agave, or honey if not strictly vegan would work.

 I love to do avocado, nut butter and a drizzle of agave or no-sugar-added jam, almond cream cheese, or extra virgin olive oil.
 Or, you can just eat it plain!
+Another healthy breakfast you’d love is Antioxidant Berry Muffin Baked Oatmeal.

 I recommend using a traditional loaf pan that is either non-stick or lined with unbleached parchment paper.